The next election in Massachusetts is Massachusetts Primary Election on .

 Residents of Massachusetts can check their voter registration status through the following methods:

-For the upcoming Massachusetts Primary Election, your voter registration application must be:
+For the upcoming Massachusetts General Election, your voter registration application must be:

 No, Massachusetts does not have same-day voter registration.
 This means you cannot register to vote on Election Day.
 You must register at least 20 days before an election in order to vote.